-Developing a rate card requires outcomes to be priced in a way that they are valid and fair and where there are several challenges involved (see Figure 7).
-The first round of impact bonds would help address the current gaps in data and would also help in establishing parameters for reasonable and fair pricing.
+Developing a rate card requires outcomes to be priced in a way that they are valid and fair and there are several challenges involved (see Figure 8).
+The first round of impact bonds would help to address the current gaps in data and would also help in establishing parameters for reasonable and fair pricing.
 This would factor in differences in the cost and efficacies of programs delivered across geographies and the varying complexities imposed.
 Determining risks and pricing them is another challenge and this includes factors in the external environment that can affect the implementation of programs viz. political scenario, changes in policy and agenda of the government, natural conditions and so on.
-In addition, the prevailing practices and mindset in the development sector focus on costing the inputs rendered rather than the outcomes that will be produced.
-This requires a paradigm shift in the way that makes stakeholders view the costs of producing outcomes.
+In addition, the prevailing practices and mindset in the development sector focuses